CABrouwers/telnet-engine/README.md

 ### Promise chaining

-Promise chaining is one other way to manage conditional execution, and it allows for much more complicated chains of requests and truly conditional execution.
-A  reminder, most **Engine** method returns a **Promise** that is resolved once the request is fulfilled.
+Promise chaining is another way to manage conditional execution; it allows for much more complicated chains of requests and truly conditional execution.
+Most **Engine** methods, including **request()**, return  a **Promise** that is resolved once the command is completed.
 If the content of a request determines what type of request must follow, promise chaining can be the solution.
-This approach allows delaying to put a Request on the Engine execution queue until a previous request is fulfilled.
+This approach allows delaying putting a Request on the Engine execution queue until a previous request is fulfilled.

 ### Example
-In this example, we ask for the weather report in NYC and then either the report for MIA or BOS depending on whether the temperature in NYC is an odd or even number.
+In this example, we ask for the weather report in NYC and then either the report for MIA or BOS, depending on whether the temperature in NYC is an odd or even number.

+The processing function **f1** captures the digits of the temperature and stores them in a variable.
+This variable **temp** is used later in the **then()** for an **If** branching.
 ```
 var te = require(".telnet-engine")
 var en = new te.Engine("rainmaker.wunderground.com",23)